Pooja14n/matplotlib-challenge/README.md

 Referred to various class activity exercises, got support from Assistant Instructor, other peers, and websites for: Pandas Documentation, Stack Overflow, Matplotlib Documentation.

 # Files submitted including this README File
-Folder -> PyCitySchools
+1. Folder -> Pymaceuticals
-Resources folder -> 2 Datasets provded for the analysis: a. schools_complete.csv b. students_complete.csv
+   a. data folder -> 2 Datasets provded for the analysis: a.
+Mouse_metadata.csv b.
+Study_results.csv
-Jupyter Notebook that contains the main script to run for analysis and the report that includes a written description of at least two observable trends based on the data -> PyCitySchools_analysis.ipynb
+   b.
+Jupyter Notebook that contains the main script to run for analysis and the report that includes a written description of at least three observations based on the data -> pymaceuticals_starter.ipynb